Brainsware/modelize/README.md

 Modelize
 ========

-Modelize is a small and simple model/data interface for REST APIs using KnockoutJS.
+Modelize is a small model/data interface for REST APIs using KnockoutJS.

 This is a super early release.
 There's still some basic usability stuff missing, but that'll come soon.